CGEBM/BarSeq/README.md

   **Figure 1** File system snapshot of the example scenario.

-Barcodes are very short sequences (usually 20-30 nucleotides in length).
+Barcodes are very short sequences (usually 20-30 bases in length).
 As one of the inputs for the solution, we first need to create a *barcodes.fasta* file representing the list of unique short sequences we would like to search across the reads of our study (Figure 2).

 ```
 >bc1